kvarak/dnd/docs/_Classes/barbarian.md

 **Crab.** While raging, any creature grappled by you takes 1d6 + your Strength modifier + your rage bonus in bludgeoning damage when it starts its turn.

 **Orca.** You learn to use your size and speed to your advantage in combat.
-While you are raging, you can use a bonus action on your turn to knock a Large or smaller creature prone when you hit it with a melee weapon attack.
+While you are raging, you can use a ***bonus action*** on your turn to knock a Large or smaller creature prone when you hit it with a melee attack.

 **Shark.** Your emotionless ferocity is more terrifying than any wild rage.
 While raging, enemies you damage with a melee weapon attack have disadvantage on attack rolls against you until the end of its next turn.
-An enemy is immune to this effect if it can't see or hear you or if it can't be frightened.
+An enemy is immune to this effect if it can't see or hear you, or if it can't be frightened.

-**Whale.** While raging, you are under the enlarge effect of the _enlarge/reduce_ spell.
+**Whale.** While raging, you are under the enlarge effect of the *enlarge/reduce* spell.
 You also count as one size larger than your enraged size for the purposes of determining which creatures you can grapple and shove.